SEB Skills lab Home of the BESSI

 PREDICTING LIFE OUTCOMES

-soto_et_al_2022.pdfNow we are investigating how social, emotional, and behavioral skills relate with success in life.
+We are now investigating how social, emotional, and behavioral skills relate with success in life.

-• We showed that SEB skills predict important outcomes during adolescence, including school grades, academic engagement, occupational interests, social status, relationship quality, civic engagement, and well-being.
+• We showed that SEB skills predict important outcomes during adolescence, including school grades, standardized test performance, academic engagement, occupational interests, social status, relationship quality, civic engagement, and well-being.

 • We found that SEB skills predict these consequential outcomes even after accounting for the Big Five personality traits.